 In support of Caltans off-site mitigation requirements for the removal of approximately 251 trees as part of the Troutdale Creek Bridge Replacement Project (No. 21-0004) on State Route 29, 652 trees were planted at restoration sites in Reaches 6, 7 and 9 of the Project with the majority of the trees being installed in Reaches 6 and 9, covering an area of approximately 4.2 acres.
 Tree species planted included 238 coast live and 106 valley oaks, 54 California buckeyes, 29 big-leaf maples, 45 Oregon ashes, 72 Fremont cottonwoods, 65 California black walnuts, 29 white alders, and 14 red willows.
-Results of vegetation direct count/survivorship surveys conducted in 2017 for this area ranged between 56% - 147% (includes natural recruitment) with an overall plant survivorship of 97% for all of the sites combined, well above the 80% or greater vegetation survivorship criteria requirements.
+Results of vegetation direct count/survivorship surveys conducted in 2018 for this area (including natural recruitment) had an overall plant survivorship of 106% for all of the sites combined, well above the 80% or greater vegetation survivorship criteria requirement.